Tame the Tupperware

 CHOOSE YOUR FAVORITES

-Clearly dilineate these (put in their own place or somehow separate them)
+Put each of these in their own place (or somehow separate them)

 MATCH the lids to their containers - snap them on to make sure they actually fit.